gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     | `postgresql['trust_auth_cidr_addresses']` | Primary's private address |
     | `postgresql['md5_auth_cidr_addresses']` | Secondary's public addresses |

-    If you are using Google Cloud Platform or SoftLayer, you can use the secondary's private address (corresponds to "internal address" for GCP) for `postgresql['md5_auth_cidr_addresses']`.
+    If you are using Google Cloud Platform, SoftLayer, or any other vendor that provides a virtual private cloud you can use the secondary's private address (corresponds to "internal address" for Google Cloud Platform) for `postgresql['md5_auth_cidr_addresses']`.

     The `listen_address` option opens PostgreSQL up to network connections